 • Fill in as much of the blank space on sticker pages as possible by creating minis that I give away, sell as sets, and use for decoration

 • Remanufactured ink cartridges

-• Carbon neutral shipping options
+• Carbon neutral shipping on all orders

 • I recycle, of course.